slowli/tracing-toolbox/capture/README.md

 with a specific name / target / … occur?
 What were its fields?
 Was the span closed?
 How many times the span was entered?" and so on).

+The crate supports both straightforward assertions on the captured data, and more fluent assertions based on [`predicates`].

 ## Usage

 Add this to your `Crate.toml`: